Yvette enjoying an Italian Aperol Spritz recipe while exploring the streets of Rome.

 If you enjoy a more bitter taste, you may prefer a Campari Spritz.
 But if you prefer a lighter and sweeter taste, an Aperol Spritz may be your favorite.
 So, while they are interchangeable in the following recipe, you might find mixed results if exchanging them in other recipes like a Negroni or other drinks that use Campari, such as an Americano.
 But if you only have Aperol in your home bar, I say you give it a try!
 Maybe your inner mixologist will invent the next “hot” cocktail!

-Our Aperol Spritz Drawing is Perfect for Your Cocktail Wall Art Collection!
+Our Aperol Spritz Drawing Is Perfect For Your Cocktail Wall Art Collection!

 At ModDayArt.com, our Aperol Spritz cocktail art print is a customer favorite—and it’s easy to see why.
 This piece features a beautifully hand-drawn illustration of the iconic cocktail along with its simple recipe, so you can easily recreate this vibrant drink at home.
 Hang it as bar cart wall art or mix and match it with our other cocktail prints for a stylish cocktail art installation.
 With this alcohol poster, you not only add a splash of color to your space but also have a quick recipe reference whenever the mood strikes!

-The Aperol Spritz in the Wild
+The Aperol Spritz In The Wild

 On our Italian hiking adventure in 2024 we made it our mission to try an Aperol Spritz all throughout the country (such a hard mission, I know!).
 I would say that we found a few varieties of this colorful drink from place to place.